A teacher presenting to a room of learners

 • the teaching profession

-• developing an awareness of my values, attitudes and beliefs in relation to my professional practice (e.g. towards diversity and inclusion in my classroom), and how they affect my levels of motivation
+• developing an awareness of your values, attitudes and beliefs in relation to your professional practice (for example towards diversity and inclusion in my classroom) and how they affect your levels of motivation

-• understanding my behaviour, including an awareness of any bias I may have, and how it affects my professional practice
+• understanding your behaviour, including an awareness of any bias you may have, and how it affects my professional practice

-• being mindful of my own physical and emotional well-being and knowing how to strengthen it
+• being mindful of your own physical and emotional well-being and knowing how to strengthen it

-• developing my resilience as a teacher (for example adapting to challenging circumstances).
+• developing your resilience as a teacher (for example adapting to challenging circumstances).

 Developing my professional identity